 - 1. These Bye-Laws shall apply to all Members and Associate Members except: - 1.1.
-Trustees of the Union, acting in their capacity as a Trustee, who shall be dealt with in accordance to Section B (Trustees). and complaints for whom should be directed to the Chair of the Trustee BoardBoard of Trustees, or the President in the case of the Chair of the Trustee BoardBoard of Trustees. - 1.2.
+Trustees of the Union, who shall be dealt with in accordance to Section B (Trustees), and complaints for whom should be directed to the Chair of the Trustee Board, or the President in the case of the Chair of the Trustee Board. - 1.2.
 Members of the College staff who are also registered students of the College shall be dealt with under the relevant College disciplinary procedure for staff, and not this policy.
 The President may exclude such individuals from Union premises and facilities pending College disciplinary action, and shall inform their head of department if so doing. - 1.3.
 Permanent Union staff who will be disciplined within the provisions of Imperial College HR policy and their contractual agreement.
 The Managing Director is responsible through the President to the Board of Trustees for staff discipline in the Union.
 The President and the Board of Trustees Chair are responsible to the Board of Trustees for the discipline of the Managing Director. - Officers, volunteers, representatives and holders of committee positions may only be suspended, censured or dismissed within the provisions of these Bye-Laws. - 3.
 Members and Associate Members may only be disciplined within the provisions of these Bye-Laws. - 4.
-The President is responsible to the Board of Trustees for Member and Associate Member discipline in the Union. - The License holder for the Union's Commercial Services outlets, or their appointed representative, additionally has the right to warn or ban temporarily or permanently anyone from the Union's Commercial Services outlets under licensing law.
-By extension, anyone excluded from any Union premises licensed for the sale of alcohol will be informed that it is College policy that the exclusion will cover all College licensed premises and that the relevant people will be informed. - 5-5.1.
-Any warning or ban from the License holder, or their appointed representative, is separate to summary punishment and cannot be appealed.

-6. In any case which involves a computing offence or misconduct simultaneously involving the Union and other jurisdictions under the College Code of Discipline, the President shall liaise with the Faculty Senior Tutors in respect of the appropriate disciplinary jurisdiction in the Union or College.
-In particularly grave severe cases, the President, may refer a disciplinary matter directly to the and may result in a warning, investigation, censure, a motion of no-confidence, a summary or formal punishment.
-For the avoidance of doubt, any person reporting on or communicating about another person bringing the Union into disrepute does not itself constitute bringing the Union into disrepute.
+The President is responsible to the Board of Trustees for Member and Associate Member discipline in the Union. - 5.
+The License holder for the Union's Commercial Services outlets, or their appointed representative, additionally has the right to warn or ban temporarily or permanently anyone from the Union's Commercial Services outlets under licensing law.
+By extension, anyone excluded from any Union premises licensed for the sale of alcohol will be informed that it is College policy that the exclusion will cover all College licensed premises and that the relevant people will be informed. - 6.
+In any case which involves a computing offence or misconduct simultaneously involving the Union and other jurisdictions under the College Code of Discipline, the President shall liaise with the Faculty Senior Tutors in respect of the appropriate disciplinary jurisdiction in the Union or College.
+In particularly grave cases, the President, may refer a disciplinary matter directly to the College Discipline Committee. - 7.
+A particular area or facility within the Union may have rules applicable to it which involve the restriction, suspension or exclusion of people from its use.